-Smart Segments are automatically created by Batch using advanced machine-learning.
+Smart Segments are automatically created by Batch using a proprietary algorithm.
 They let you visualize precisely who is using your app, and who is not, who is buying your product, and who is churning away.

 Our algorithm analyses the sessions of your users from the moment they install your app and put them in 4 different segments.
-The criteria that define these segments are dynamically adjusted by our algorithm, and so will vary in nature from one app to another.
 Here is a short definition of every segment: